What Is Security Awareness?

 2. Fully Managed Administration

-Because of the nature of traditional security awareness solutions, management and administration of the program typically falls to someone inside the organization.
+Because of the nature of traditional security awareness solutions, management and administration of the program typically falls to someone inside the organisation.
 This can often be an overwhelming role, as they will be tasked with building out campaigns, as well as reviewing and editing content and phishing simulations.
-More effective programs are fully managed by the solution provider, eliminating administrative tasks for the organization.
+More effective programs are fully managed by the solution provider, eliminating administrative tasks for the organisation.

 3. Bite-sized Content

 Having employees memorise every aspect of industry-specific compliance requirements during a single training session all but ensures the information won’t be retained.
 The human brain is best at absorbing four to seven pieces of information at a time, and if security awareness training is only happening yearly or quarterly, the amount of information employees are being asked to retain far exceeds their capacity to do so – leading to forgetfulness, learning loss, and a lack of engagement.